 - If your child has an allergy to eggs (but is no longer a contradiction to giving MMR and Influenza vaccines)

-The above conditions are not absolute contraindications and you should discuss any concerns with your doctor.
+*Do note that the above conditions are not absolute contraindications and you should discuss any concerns with your doctor.

 Types of Child Immunisation